The England openers put on 166-run stand for the first wicket.

 “Absolutely, maybe in better terms.
 Maybe get the local lingo in there, which can sound harsher.
 Some harsh words will be exchanged between the coach and the bowling coach.
 That’s how he puts it across.
 It’s different.
 If he can’t, then you step in and say the same,” Shastri said.

 The England openers continued their dominance in the last session of the day.
-The pair notched up their respective fifties en route to a 100-run stand between them.
+The pair notched up their respective fifties en route to a 100-run stand.
 Crawley and Duckett forged 166 runs off just 192 balls, striking at over 5.18 runs per over.
-This was the second fastest 100+ run partnership for the first wicket against India after former Australian openers David Warner and Edward Cowan’s 214 runs partnership off 233 balls in Perth in 2012.
+This was the second fastest 100+ run partnership for the first wicket against India after former Australian openers David Warner and Edward Cowan’s 214-run partnership off 233 balls in Perth in 2012.
 The Warner-Cowan partnership was the fastest in terms of run-rate, having scored runs at 5.51 runs per over.

-But both batters, Crwaley and Duckett, missed out on well-deserved hundreds, getting dismissed on 84 and 94 respectively.
-Ravindra Jadeja provided a much-needed breakthrough, and Kamboj quickly added one to his tally.
-However, former skipper Joe Root and vice-captain Ollie Pope bat out the remainder of the session.
+But both batters, Crawley and Duckett, missed out on well-deserved hundreds, getting dismissed on 84 and 94 respectively.
+Ravindra Jadeja provided a much-needed breakthrough.
+Kamboj also quickly scalped his maiden Test wicket.
+However, former skipper Joe Root and vice-captain Ollie Pope batted out the remainder of the session.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.